attack-community/website/event.md

 | 17.30                    | DeTT&CT: new features                                                        | Marcus      | Bakker       | MB SECURE          |
 |                          |                                                                              | Ruben       | Bouman       | Sirius Security    |

+# Next EU ATT&CK Community Workshop

+The sixth workshop will take place on 23 October, hosted by CIRCL.
+It will most likely be a virtual event again.
+THe opening of the registration will be announced on social media and via the EU ATT&CK Community mailing list.

 # About the EU ATT&CK Community

 The EU ATT&CK Community a diverse community of practitioners including security professionals, cybersecurity vendors, CSIRTs/CERTs and organisations whose aim is to actively use MITRE ATT&CK™ while contributing back to improve cyber defense.
 The EU ATT&CK Community is a vendor neutral platform where all users can discuss, exchange and improve their use of adversary tactics and techniques together in practical use cases like attribution, prevention, detection, hunting and response.

 # Contact

 If you want to get in touch with us, you can reach us via email contact@freddydezeure.eu and info@circl.lu.
+You can join the mailing list by sending a request to info@circl.lu.